Thermodynamic speed limits for mechanical work

-Loosely speaking, we can interpret the last equality as meaning that any process exchanging energy as work at a ``speed'', $|\dot{\W}(t)|$, for a time, $T_{\!\scriptscriptstyle\mathcal{W}}$, will traverse a ``distance'', $c$.
+The last equality means that any process exchanging energy as work at a ``speed'', $|\dot{\W}(t)|$, for a time, $T_{\!\scriptscriptstyle\mathcal{W}}$, traverses a ``distance'', $c$.
+From this perspective, the absolute value $|\dot{\W}(t)|$ ensures the time and the speed have positive values.
 To put this interpretation on firmer ground, the rate of change in the time $T_{\!\scriptscriptstyle\mathcal{W}}$ with respect to the distance,

+is determined by the inverse-function theorem~\cite{clarke1976inverse} when $\W$ is continuously differentiable around $T_{\!\scriptscriptstyle\mathcal{W}}$ and $\Wdot$ is non-zero.
+If these conditions \jrg{are not} satisfied, this relation must be determined in separate time intervals \jrg{where the conditions hold}. \jrg{Similar relations follow if we instead start with the heat or internal energy.}